 Fen Farm Venison

-When we first published this guide to Lincoln Farmers’ Market, someone pointed out in the comments section that we had made a glaring error by not including Fen Farm Venison.
+When we first published this guide to Lincoln Farmers’ Market, one of our readers pointed out in the comments section that we had made a glaring error by not including Fen Farm Venison.
 We’d missed out on the “best stall on the market”, they said.

 So, with such strong praise, we had to go back the month after and see if the stall was there.
 Thankfully it was, and – having read up on this old family-run business – we can see why it has such a good reputation.